Meisa Batayneh Maani is Founder and Principal Architect at Maisam Architects & Engineers, based in Amman, Jordan.

 Meisa Batayneh Maani studied architecture at the University of Texas, USA.
 She has led multi-disciplinary teams on large-scale international and regional projects in the USA, Pakistan, Cyprus, Saudi Arabia, Egypt, and the United Arab Emirates.

 She has created regional landmarks and master plans for projects such as the Rift Bay Project at the Dead Sea in Jordan, New Ravi City in Lahore, Pakistan and the Umm Yafenah Islands in Abu Dhabi, United Arab Emirates.
 Her works include the New Terminal Building at Queen Alia International Airport in Amman, Jordan; the Amman Living Wall Mixed Use Project; and the Crystal City Development at the Dead Sea, Jordan.

 Meisa Batayneh Maani is a member of the advisory committees of the Jordanian Ministry of Environment, the Amman Commission, and the Architecture & Engineering Business Council.
 She is Chairperson of Design Jordan, President of Business & Professional Women of Amman (BPW-A), and Vice President of the Jordan Federation for Business & Professional Women.

-Meisa Batayneh Maani was a member of the Global LafargeHolcim Awards jury in 2015 and a member of the regional jury for Middle East Africa in 2017.
+Meisa Batayneh Maani was a member of the Global LafargeHolcim Awards jury (2015) and a member of the regional jury for Middle East Africa (2017).
+She will be a member of the Global LafargeHolcim Awards jury in 2021.